 This system would be accessible by all the entities involved in the process no matter which electronic medical system they use.
 This offers higher security and transparency while allowing doctors find more time to spend on patient care and their treatment.
 Moreover, it will also enable better sharing of statistics of researches which, in turn, would facilitate clinical trials and treatment therapies for any rare disease.

 In a healthcare system, smooth data sharing between healthcare solution providers can lead to accuracy in diagnosis, effective treatments, and cost-effective ecosystem.
-The day-to-day growth of patient data requires proper utilization of resources in order to make the most effective utilization of the insights discovered through it.
+The day-to-day growth of patient data requires proper utilisation of resources in order to make the most effective utilisation of the insights discovered through it.

 Blockchain Applications for Healthcare